 Recommendations are given for each of the topical areas in Section 4.0.
-It is estimated that approximately ten full-time equivalent (FTE) months would be required to perform all SQA upgrade tasks covered in Section 4.0.
-Because GENII 1.485 has been in use for many years and the code developer does not intend to make any further modifications, no similar estimates need be made.
+It is estimated that nearly ten full-time equivalent (FTE) months would be required to perform all SQA upgrade tasks covered in Section 4.0 for GENII 2.0.
+Because GENII 1.485 has been in use for many years and the code author does not intend to make any further modifications, no similar estimates need be made.
 The error-reporting estimate for GENII 2.0 may be applied to GENII 1.485.
-It would be useful for personnel at RSICC to respond to Recommendation 7.1 regarding running the code in the DOS and Windows environments.
-This is estimated to require only about one day.
-The GENII 1.485 documentation would not need to be changed but documentation of the results could be included with the RSICC distribution package for GENII 1.485.
+In order to use GENII 1.485 in all Windows environments, it will be necessary to recompile the code using a Windows-XP compatible compiler.
+A side-by-side testing on DOS-based and Windows-based computers would then follow this.
+The GENII 1.485 documentation would not need to be changed if the results were the same but documentation of the results should be included with the RSICC distribution package for GENII 1.485.
+The recompiled version would have to be given a new number, such as 1.486.

 Training opportunities exist for both versions of GENII, but these are not routinely offered.
-It is recommended that training at the annual EFCOG Safety Analysis Working Group Workshop be offered to familiarize DOE and DOE contractor personnel on the GENII software and applications.
+It is recommended that user training for safety analysis applications be conducted formally on at a minimum, an annual basis.
+Prerequisites for, and core knowledge needed by, the user prior to initiating GENII applications should be documented by the code developer.